 Specifics vary depending on readout but the basic architecture consists of one or more micromechanical structures fixed to the housing, and separate structures attached to a freely-moving proof mass.
-When the equipment being monitored vibrates, the proof mass moves the attached structures so that they interact with the fixed elements.
+When the motor or equipment being monitored vibrates, the proof mass moves the attached structures so that they interact with the fixed elements.

 Readout technologies include capacitive sensing, piezoelectric sensing, piezoresistive sensing, and thermal sensing.